software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > Plan the tasks for the second user story, "{{site.sprint_2_user_story_2}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 11 to get some implementation tips.
 >
 > Create an issue for each task.
-Add the "task" label and the user story's label for the issues.
+Add the user story's label for the issues.
 Set the milestone as "Sprint 2".
-Add the issues to the Sprint Backlog project.
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }